Is your second toe longer than your first? Or perhaps you might have seen or known someone with such a toe alignment.

 An interesting foot fact about Morton’s toe is that it has also been depicted in two famous statues – Michelangelo’s David and the Statue of Liberty.
 So, if you have that special toe, you’re in good company!

 What Causes Morton’s Toe?

 Morton’s toe is a congenital condition, which means that it is present from birth.
-A person who does not have this condition since birth will not develop in the later stages of their lives.
+A person who does not have this condition since birth will not develop it in the later stages of their life.

 As such, there are no underlying causes responsible for the condition.
 In Morton’s toe, it is the metatarsal bones of the second toe (and not the phalanges or toe bones) that are longer than the first.

-It can also cause the feet to curl inwards when walking which is called overpronation.
-Over time, Morton’s toe may also contribute to the development of more serious conditions such as metatarsalgia or plantar fasciitis.
+It can also cause the feet to curl inwards when walking, which is called overpronation.
+Over time, Morton’s toe may also contribute to developing more serious conditions such as metatarsalgia or plantar fasciitis.